Back to E-commerce Dictionary

 Examples of Digital Product Passport (DPP)

-• 3A furniture company uses DPPs to track the type of wood, glues, and finishes used, along with instructions for disassembly and recycling.
+• 3A furniture company uses WISEPIM to organize data for their DPPs.
+They track the wood, glue, and finishes used in a desk and provide instructions for recycling.

-• 4A home appliance company offers a DPP showing energy consumption data, expected lifespan, and where to find spare parts.
+• 4A home appliance company uses a DPP to show how much energy a washing machine uses.
+It also tells customers how long the product lasts and where to buy spare parts.

 How WISEPIM Helps